Better Software for Reproducible Science

 Acknowledgements

-This tutorial is produced by the IDEAS Productivity project.
+This tutorial is produced by the Consortium for the Advancement of Scientific Software (CASS).

 This work was supported by the U.S. Department of Energy Office of Science, Office of Advanced Scientific Computing Research (ASCR), and by the Exascale Computing Project (17-SC-20-SC), a collaborative effort of the U.S. Department of Energy Office of Science and the National Nuclear Security Administration.